virajd98/QC-Course-Plaksha-University/README.md

 ## Support
-If there are any issues you face while using this repository or if you find any mistakes, drop an email at viraj.dsouza@plaksha.edu.in
+If there are any issues you face while using this repository or if you find any mistakes, drop an email at virajdanieldsouza@gmail.com

 ## Contributing